MultiverseLearningProducts/swe/src/mod1/wk1/day3.md

 Hashes have a fixed length.
 If you hash a single character or the complete works of Shakespeare you end up with a hash that is exactly the same length.

 If I have an important file that I want to transfer to you, I can make a hash of the file.
 Then I send you the file and you can check with my hashing function that you get the same hash.
-If you do the file has not been tampered with.
+If you do, the file has not been tampered with.

 This is because changing just 1 single character of the input string to a hash will result in a totally different hash.
 This is how git works.
 Under the hood, git is storing hashes of your file and folders.
 When a file is changed it hashes differently.
 Your commits are hashes of your whole project.